findy-network/findy-agent/README.md

    existing wallet.
 For command line use it offers all the same features as `indy cli`.

-3. As a high-performant SDK to implement all types SSI Agents like *holders*, *issuers* and *verifiers* with any programming language you chose which is supported by gRPC.
+3. As a high-performing SDK to implement all types SSI Agents like *holders*, *issuers* and *verifiers* with any programming language you chose which is supported by gRPC.